Couple arrested after stealing puppies from pet store in Scranton

 Workers at Griffin Pond Animal Shelter near Clarks Summit say something like this could be traumatizing to the animals.

-"It is scary to the animal for something like that to happen to them so I don't encourage that at all," said Nancy Reese, Griffin Pond Animal Shelter
+"It is scary to the animal for something like that to happen to them, so I don't encourage that at all," said Nancy Reese, Griffin Pond Animal Shelter

 All of the puppies have been safely returned to the store, which has since reopened after the theft in Scranton.